 Silver is not magnetic, not even with the strongest magnet.
 However, silver is diamagnetic.
 If you hold a silver coin at 45 degrees a suitable magnet will slide down it slowly.
-This is because the moving magnet sets up an ‘electrical field’* that slows its fall.
-Now try it with a non-magnetic coin (most coins), the magnet, predictably, just ‘falls off’ the coin.
-The same applies to any object (it doesn't have to be a coin) providing it has a flat, and not too bumpy, surface for the magnet to slide down.
-Try it on trays, boxes, flat plates, even knives and forks if they have a large enough flat surface.
+This is because the moving magnet sets up an "electrical field"* that slows its fall.
+Now try it with a non-magnetic coin (most coins), the magnet, predictably, just "falls off" the coin.

 This is not a guarantee test for silver.
 Copper is also diamagnetic (though not as strongly as silver).
 Most silver plated items are made of silver-on-copper.
 So if a magnet 'sticks' to the item, it cannot be silver or copper.
 If a suitable magnet shows the diamagnetic effect the item might be silver (most likely with a coin) or it could be silver-plating on copper.

 Do not confuse diamagnetism with magnetism.
 Many coins contain nickel and are most definitely magnetic, the magnet will 'stick' to the coin.

 We supply three suitable magnets so that you can test any size of coin.

 I say the magnets are suitable because if a magnet is too heavy it won't work and if it is too weak it won't work.
 We have chosen three small but very powerful (neodymium) magnets.
 You get all three magnets, a copper coin** (98% copper) to test, a carrying pouch and instructions.

 Pure gold (e.g. a bullion bar) is not magnetic.